SimonYuvarlak/Solidity_Tutorial/1_Creating_Proposal_Structure.md

 The next part will be answering this question.

 ### Your Task
-Extend the Proposal structure to include a title field of type string.
-This will allow each proposal to have a brief title in addition to its description.
+- Extend the Proposal structure to include a title field of type string.
+- This will allow each proposal to have a brief title in addition to its description.
+- Submit your code